Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `AWS_MSK_IAM`

-The `AWS_MSK_IAM` authentication mechanism enables access to _Amazon Managed Streaming for Apache Kafka (MSK)_ through [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).
+The `AWS_MSK_IAM` authentication mechanism enables access to _Amazon Managed Streaming for Apache Kafka (MSK)_ clusters through [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).

 When this mechanism is specified, you can configure the following authentication parameters:

 - `iam.credential.profile.name`

   _Optional_.
-The name of the AWS credential profile.
+The name of the AWS credential profile to use for authentication.
+These profiles are defined in the [AWS shared credentials file](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html).

   Example: